mmistakes/minimal-mistakes/_pages/projects-2021/mathematical-finance-and-stochastic-processes.md

 3) Derivatives Pricing Theory - In the final part of the project, the students learnt about Stochastic processes (particularly Markov chains) and studied how these can be used to model European-style options using the Black-Scholes formula.

 ## Resources
-All the learning resources can be found at the following GitHub [link](https://github.com/shau0000/Mathematical-Finance-and-Stochastic-Process)
+All the learning resources can be found at the following [GitHub link](https://github.com/shau0000/Mathematical-Finance-and-Stochastic-Process).